 The 'Carlisle Experiment' - government takes control of public houses

 A century ago, at the height of the First World War, excessive drinking was thought to be a threat to munitions production.
 To counter this, the government took the drastic step of nationalising public houses.
-Historic England is currently undertaking an architectural survey of the State Management Pubs and the scheme's influence on pub design.
+Historic England carried out an architectural survey of the State Management Pubs and the scheme's influence on pub design.

 'The greatest of these deadly foes is drink'